GerardSh/SoftwareUniversity/01 C#/98 Misc/README.md

 | Extensibility     | You can override with `[@page "{route}"]` | You can override with `[Route]`         |
 | Area support      | Built-in via folders                      | Requires `[Area]` attribute             |
 | Purpose           | Page-focused UI (e.g. Login.cshtml)       | Controller logic (e.g. REST APIs, CRUD) |
+#### Place Holders
+At runtime, when generating URLs—whether through tag helpers like `<a asp-controller="..." asp-action="..." />` or via methods such as `RedirectToAction`—the ASP.NET Core framework **does not perform a fresh substitution of placeholders** in the route templates.
+Instead, it relies on the **endpoint metadata that was constructed and registered during application startup**.
+This metadata contains fully resolved route templates associated with specific controller and action pairs.

+In this URL generation process, the **controller and action names are treated as fixed, constant values**.
+These values are used to look up the correct endpoint from the registered metadata.
+Once the correct endpoint is identified, the framework examines the route pattern tied to that endpoint, which still contains placeholders for dynamic segments such as `id`, `warehouseId`, or other parameters.

+These placeholders represent **dynamic route parameters** that must be provided with actual values at runtime to successfully generate a URL.
+Supplying these values fills in the placeholders, producing a complete and valid URL that matches the endpoint’s pattern.

+It’s important to note that the **entire sequence or chain of placeholders defined in the route template must be respected and fulfilled** when generating URLs.
+Even if some parameters are marked as optional (e.g., `id?`), omitting them in a way that breaks the expected pattern will cause URL generation to fail.
+This happens because the routing system requires a consistent set of route values to correctly identify and construct the URL for the intended endpoint.

+In other words, skipping or leaving out certain parameters can disrupt the mapping between the provided route values and the registered route pattern, making it impossible for the framework to produce a valid URL for that action.
 #### Routing Summary – Action Endpoints & `asp-*` Helpers
 In ASP.NET Core MVC: